Skip to content

 Background

-"Memory leak" is based on the memory anomaly analysis detector, which regularly checks the host intelligently, analyzes the root cause of the host with memory anomaly, determines the process and pod information corresponding to the abnormal time point, and analyzes whether there is memory leak in the current workspace host.
+"Memory leak" is based on the memory anomaly analysis detector, which regularly performs intelligent inspections on HOSTs.
+By identifying HOSTs with memory anomalies, it conducts root cause analysis to determine the corresponding processes and pod information at the anomalous time points, analyzing whether there are any memory leakage issues in the current workspace's HOSTs.

-2. In Guance「Management / API Key Management」create API Key
+2. In Guance "Manage / API Key Management", create an API Key for operations.

-In the DataFlux Func, install the "Guance Custom Inspection (Memory Leak)" through the "Script Market" and follow the prompts to configure the Guance API Key to complete activation.
+In the self-built DataFlux Func, install "Guance Self-built Inspection (Memory Leak)" via the "Script Market" and configure the Guance API Key to activate it.

-Select the inspection scene you want to enable in the DataFlux Func script market and click install.
-Configure the Guance API Key and GuanceNode, then select deploy and start the script.
+In the DataFlux Func Script Market, select the desired inspection scenario to click and install.
+After configuring the Guance API Key and GuanceNode, choose to deploy and start the script.

 image